 Nagoya Station

 Nagoya is a major port city in central Honshu.
-Popular tourist attractions include Nagoya Castle, Hommaru Palace, the Tokugawa Museum and Garden, and Osu Temple and shopping district.
+Popular tourist attractions include Nagoya Castle, Hommaru Palace, the Tokugawa Art Museum and Tokugawa Garden, and Osu Kannon Temple and the Osu shopping district.
 Read our Nagoya Station guide.

 Shin-Yokohama Station

 Yokohama is a major port city south of Tokyo.
-Its most famous attractions include, Sankei-en Garden, the sea-front Minato Mirai district, the Landmark Tower and a Chinatown district with hundreds of Chinese restaurants.
+Its most famous attractions include Sankei-en Garden, the waterfront Minato Mirai district, Landmark Tower and a Chinatown district with hundreds of Chinese restaurants.

 Tokyo Station